 If you are looking for a resource that can help you better understand the basics of geography, this fun Geography: High School course can help!
 Engaging lessons make it easy to comprehend a variety of topics, including climatology, astronomy on Earth, principles of geography and the relationship between economics and geography.
 This course also enables you to examine the geography of North and South America, Europe, Africa, Australia and Asia.
 Use multiple-choice quizzes, chapter exams and a course exam to test your knowledge of these concepts.

-As a student, you can use the lessons, quizzes and exams to ensure you grasp important geography concepts before take a test or completing an assignment.
+As a student, you can use the lessons, quizzes and exams to ensure you grasp important geography concepts before taking a test or completing an assignment.
 Around-the-clock mobile access enables you to study whenever and wherever you choose.
-Educators can also benefit from the resources in this chapter.
+Educators can also benefit from the resources in this chapter as the course provides a comprehensive overview of key high school geography concepts.
 Feel free to use the lessons to improve your curriculum and lesson plans.
 You can also share these lessons with your students during lectures and assess their comprehension using practice quizzes and exams.

 |Themes & Principles of Geography||Defines and lists the five themes of geography.
 Describes the macrogeographical regions and subregions of the world.
 Provides details about metageography and various geography tools.|

 |Reading Maps||Lists types of thematic maps, and provides an overview of the world map.
 Describes how to locate places on the world map and understand map keys and legends.
 Explains how to construct scale maps and read topographic and geologic maps.|

 |Astronomy of the Earth||Provides an overview of the solar system, and discusses how solar energy impacts Earth's temperature.
 Describes how Earth and the sun impact the moon's phases, and details the influence gravity, the moon and the sun have on tides.|